SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/test-with-mock.md

 ### Run the Incident Management Application

-1. Build your application
+1. Build your application.

    ```sh
    npm i
    ```

-2. Run the below command to run the mock server locally
+2. Run the mock server locally.

    ```sh
    cds mock API_BUSINESS_PARTNER
    ```

-3. In the terminal you should see the following output
+3. In the terminal, you should see the following output
    ```cds
    [cds] - connect using bindings from: { registry: '~/.cds-services.json' }
    [cds] - connect to db > sqlite { url: ':memory:' }